uw-gamedev-visualizer/uw-gamedev-visualizer/README.md

 # UW Gamedev Visualizer

 ## Operation
-If in editor, open and run the scene `Main`.
+If in editor, open and run the scene `Core/Scenes/Main.unity`.

 - Clicking the `<` button will pull out the main menu
   - Clicking the `>` button will make the main menu disappear